 Why should I elect to study athletic training at UConn, rather than at another institution?

-As a student of the UConn undergraduate Athletic Training Program you will be provided with a broad intensive education.
+As a student of the Professional Athletic Training Program at UConn, you will be provided with a broad, intensive clinical education.
 This education uses a hands-on approach which allows you to immediately get involved with athlete care.

-Students are provided with excellent student: instructor ratio; 12:1 ratio in the classroom, in some cases 6:1 ratio in laboratory courses.
-For the clinical rotations the student to ratio is as follows: at the large university setting (UConn) the student to Preceptor ratio does not exceed 3:1, in the high school setting the student to ACI ratio will not exceed a 2:1 ratio, in the clinic/rehabilitation clinic the student to ACI ratio will not exceed a 2:1 ratio, in the small college setting (Trinity/ECSU) the student to Preceptor ratio will not exceed a 2:1 ratio, and in the general medical rotation (clinic/physician hours) the CI to student ratio will not exceed a 2:1 ratio.
+Students are provided with excellent student:instructor ratio; 12:1 ratio in the classroom, in some cases 6:1 ratio in laboratory courses.
+For the clinical rotations the student to ratio is as follows: at the large university setting (UConn) the student to Preceptor ratio does not exceed 3:1, in the high school setting the student to preceptor ratio will not exceed a 2:1 ratio, in the clinic/rehabilitation clinic the student to preceptor ratio will not exceed 2:1 , in the small college setting the student to Preceptor ratio will not exceed a 2:1 ratio, and in the general medical rotation (clinic/physician hours) the preceptor to student ratio will not exceed a 2:1 ratio.

 Can I still complete an undergraduate (B.S.) degree in Athletic Training at UConn?

 Unfortunately no. Athletic Training Strategic Alliance consisting of the Board of Directors of the NATA and the Commissioners of the CAATE with the support of the BOC and the NATA Foundation, have jointly acted to establish master’s level as the professional degree for athletic training.
 After 2022, no program will be able to offer Athletic Training as a major at the undergraduate level.
 UConn has already began to make this transition, and we are no longer accepting applicants into our undergraduate program, with our last undergraduate cohort graduating from UConn in 2020.
 For more information on the degree change, please click here.

 Who should I contact if I have more questions?